alice-cai/shellos-shuffle/README.md

 # Othello (Shellos Shuffle)
-This is a digital version of the Othello board game written in Java.
+This is a digital version of the Othello (a.k.a.
+Reversi) board game written in Java.
 It was created for ICS3U1 (Introduction to Computer Science) in May 2017.

 ### Game Rules